dainst/arachnefrontend/README.md

 You may need root permissions on your machine in order to perform these commands successfully.

 On Debian-based systems, if you have trouble installing dependencies use the 'nodejs-legacy'-package instead of 'nodejs'.
-Also the grunt-cli needs to be installed globally to run 'grunt server'.
+Also gulp needs to be installed globally to run 'gulp server'.

 ```
 sudo apt-get install nodejs-legacy
-sudo npm install -g grunt-cli
+sudo npm install -g gulp
 ```

 ### Running the tests